GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 In 1950, a team led by John von Neumann and Jule Charney used the ENIAC computer to produce the first weather forecast by an electronic computer @charney_numerical_1950.
 Although their results carried important numerical errors, this work led to the foundation of modern meteorology.
 This is an example of numerically replicating a physical phenomenon by implementing and solving the corresponding equations.
-NASA has also used simulations early in its space programs, such as Apollo.
+NASA also used simulations early in its space programs, such as Apollo.
 The primary goal of their enterprise was to build a training setup for astronauts to practice specific skills.
 Indeed, in high-stakes enterprises, the crew's accommodation to their environment and tools is essential for the mission's success.
 Between 1963 and 1972, the Apollo flight crew trained for 30,000 hours on different simulation devices.